aws-samples/shopfloor-connectivity/docs/targets/nats.md

 ---
 ### Token
+Token for basic NATS authentication.

-Random token authentication works like passwords for simple setups, but larger systems should use more secure authentication methods since tokens rely on solely on secrecy.
+Random token authentication functions like a password for simple setups.
+However, for larger systems, more secure authentication methods should be used since tokens rely solely on secrecy.

-In  case a token is used not to configured as clear text in the configuration, instead use a placeholder for a secret stored in and retrieved from the AWS Secrets Manager service.
+Tokens should not be included as clear text in the configuration.
+It is strongly recommended to use placeholders and use the SFC integration with the [AWS secrets manager](../core/secrets-manager-configuration.md).

 **Type**: String